openflighthpc/private-cloud-template-resources/README.md

 This template launches a gateway node and 10 compute nodes.
 The cluster runs a Kubernetes cluster configuration for the user `flight` with shared storage of 1TB shared over the configured NFS directories.

+### CFD Jumpstart

+This template launches a gateway node and 5 compute nodes.
+The cluster runs a SLURM environment and preinstalls OpenFOAM 22.12 and OpenMPI to provide a working CFD environment for job workflows and shared storage of 1TB over the configured NFS directories.